With a population of 3,3 million, Mongolia is a vast country of 1,5 million square kilometers in East Asia.

 Easier access to public services

-The migration to an eID system is helping the government improve security through positive proof of the bearer’s identity but also, into the future, enable it to deploy new e-government applications.
+The migration to an eID system helps the government improve security through positive proof of the bearer’s identity and, in the future, enable it to deploy new e-government applications.

-The new eID system is facilitating the delivery of public services such as social security and health care and education services at reduced administration costs.
+The new eID system facilitates the delivery of public services such as social security and health care and education services at reduced administration costs.

-Thales’ BioPIN, “Match on Card” biometric feature, allows fingerprints to be checked locally using the microprocessor of the eID card.
+Thales’ BioPIN, “Match on Card” biometric feature, allows fingerprints to be checked locally using the eID card's microprocessor.